 Swallowing Air and Bloating

-Chewing gum, drinking through a straw, eating quickly and eating hard candies may all be habits and behaviours that can increase the amount of air that is swallowed.
+Chewing gum, drinking through a straw, eating quickly and eating hard candies may all be habits and behaviors that can increase the amount of air that is swallowed.
 Drinking carbonated beverages (including drinks like beer) also leads to swallowing air.

 While this air may be belched, it could also move lower into the GI tract and lead to feelings of bloating.